Cost of Bathroom Extension

 With this in mind, you shouldn't attempt a DIY bathroom installation.
 Instead, you should look to hire reputable contractors who have all the relevant skills and experience necessary to build your bathroom extension.

-Most extensions are covered under permitted development, which means they don't require any planning permission to go ahead.
+Many extensions are covered under permitted development, which means they don't require any planning permission to go ahead.

 To be covered under these rights, the extension must be:

-• No more than four metres high
+• No more than four metres high.

-• All side extensions must be single-storey and no more than half the size of the original house
+• All side extensions must be single-storey and no more than half the size of the original house.

 If you live in a semi-detached or terraced house, then you may need a party wall agreement if you're working on a joint wall.